ethanweber11/HR-Attrition-Analysis/README.md

   - Environment satisfaction
   - Years at company
 - Exponentiating results to get ratios instead of odds-ratios
-- Creating an ANOVA chi-squared test to validate variable importance
+- Creating an ANOVA chi-squared test to validate variable importanceto model
 - Visualizing a decision tree on the second model